pablo-git8/Barcelona-EDA-Rent-Noise/README.md

 # Barcelona Rent and Noise Analysis

+## Project Overview
+This project conducts a thorough exploratory data analysis of the interconnection between rental prices and noise levels across different neighborhoods in Barcelona.
+Leveraging a combination of datasets from CSV files and the Ajuntament de Barcelona Open Data Portal, we visualize patterns, perform principal component analysis, and derive insights into the urban landscape's influence on living expenses.

 <p align="center">
 	<img src="https://a.cdn-hotels.com/gdcs/production81/d1983/1441d9b5-d0e6-4230-9923-646d58ba66d8.jpg" alt="200" width="400"/>
 </p>

-## Project Overview
+## Highlights
-This project conducts a thorough exploratory data analysis of the interconnection between rental prices and noise levels across different neighborhoods in Barcelona.
-Leveraging a combination of datasets from CSV files and the Ajuntament de Barcelona Open Data Portal, we visualize patterns, perform principal component analysis, and derive insights into the urban landscape's influence on living expenses.
+- **Data Wrangling**: Using helper functions to consume API data and process CSV files.
+- **Preprocessing**: Handling missing values, converting percentages to floats, and eliminating irrelevant data.
+- **Data Fusion**: Merging rental and noise level datasets for in-depth analysis.
+- **Visual Insights**: Generating plots to visualize noise distribution and its relationship with rent prices.
+- **PCA**: Executing Principal Component Analysis to understand data structure and variance.
+- **Future Directions**: Outlining subsequent steps to enhance our analysis.

 ## Technologies Used
 - **Python**: For all data ingestion, processing, and exploratory data analysis.